Protection elsewhere: the scope for safe return

 International refugee law is regarded as the back-up to national protection provided by a state to its citizens.
 As a consequence, a refugee claimant can be refused refugee status because he or she has access to a safe refuge within the country of origin.
 This ‘internal protection alternative’ (IPA) has been controversial ever since it emerged - not least because it is easily affected by political pressures.

-CMI researcher Jessica Leigh Schultz has published the first monograph to examine the treaty basis and criteria for IPA, The International Protection Alternative in Refugee Law: Treaty basis and scope of application under the 1951 Convention on the Status of Refugees and its 1967 Protocol
+Jessica Schultz is a lawyer specialising in international human rights and refugee law.
+She has published the first monograph to examine the treaty basis and criteria for IPA, The International Protection Alternative in Refugee Law: Treaty basis and scope of application under the 1951 Convention on the Status of Refugees and its 1967 Protocol

-In this book launch, she will discuss her findings in conversation with Jan-Paul Brekke (ISF) and Jeff Crisp (Oxford).
-This highly topical conversation will address the evolution of the IPA concept, current dynamics in state practice, and post-2015 developments in refugee policy in Norway and in Europe more broadly.
+In this book launch, she will discuss her findings in conversation with Jan-Paul Brekke (ISF) and Jeff Crisp (University of Oxford).
+This topical conversation will address the evolution of the IPA concept, current dynamics in state practice, and post-2015 developments in refugee policy in Norway and in Europe more broadly.